 - Planning Applications in the local area

-In April 2012 the Department of the Environment, Community and Local Heritage launched a website myplan.ie providing free access to zoning in some developments and local area plans.
+In April 2012 the Department of the Environment, Community, and Local Heritage launched the website myplan.ie providing free access to zoning in some developments and local area plans.

-You may wish also to check out this online service to view what information is available there regarding matters such as flooding, census and other information which may be of assistance if it covers the area where you intend to purchase.
+You may wish also to check out this online service to view what information is available there regarding matters such as flooding, census, and other information that may be of assistance if it covers the area where you intend to purchase.

 4. Contracts for Sale

-Once we receive Contracts, we will contact you and when your written loan approval is to hand, we will make an appointment for you to attend at this office for the purpose of executing Contracts for Sale and payment of the balance deposit.
+Once we receive the Contracts, our conveyancing solicitors will contact you and when your written loan approval is to hand, we will make an appointment for you to attend this office for the purpose of executing Contracts for Sale and payment of the balance deposit.

 5. Estimate of Completion Date